Emma Hutchinson

-Emma Sarah Hutchinson (1820–1906) was a Victorian lepidopterist who authored the 1879 book Entomology and Botany as Pursuits for Ladies and published in The Entomologist's Record and Journal of Variation.
+Emma Sarah Hutchinson (1820–10 December 1905) was a British, Victorian, lepidopterist who authored the 1879 book Entomology and Botany as Pursuits for Ladies and published in The Entomologist's Record and Journal of Variation.
 She reared butterflies and moths from eggs and her work contributed to understanding of the Lepidoptera life cycle.
 The summer form of the Polygonia c-album butterfly species, known as the comma, is named hutchinsoni in her honour.

 Early life

-Born as Emma Sarah Gill in 1820, she married Thomas Hutchinson, the vicar of Grantsfield near Kimbolton, in 1847 and spent most of her life in Herefordshire.
-Hutchinson's interest in butterflies and moths started when her young son captured a swallow-tailed moth.
+Born as Emma Sarah Gill in 1820, she married Thomas Hutchinson (1815-1903), the vicar of the parish of Kimbolton, Herefordshire, England, in 1847 and spent most of her life there.
+The couple occupied a cottage called Grantsfield.
+Hutchinson's interest in butterflies and moths started when her young son Thomas captured a swallow-tailed moth.

 Scientific practice

 Hutchinson devoted much of her life to the study butterflies and moths, the insect order Lepidoptera.
 She became known during her lifetime for her skills in rearing butterflies and moths from eggs.
 She bred the pinion-spotted pug moth for 31 years.
 Her work contributed to a better understanding of the life cycle of Lepidoptera.
 She corresponded with well-known entomologists such as Edward Newman, Henry Doubleday, William Buckler, and Henry Tibbats Stainton.
+Despite her expertise she was unable to join the Woolhope Naturalists' Field Club as the club refused to admit women until 1954.

-In the Victorian era entomology was fashionable and natural history societies were well attended.
-Hutchinson's 1879 book Entomology and Botany as Pursuits for Ladies went on to become a popular scientific publication.
+In the Victorian era, entomology was fashionable and natural history societies were well attended.
+Hutchinson's 1879 publication Entomology and Botany as Pursuits for Ladies went on to become a popular scientific publication.
 In it she encouraged women to study butterflies instead of just collecting them.

-In 1881 her letter on the possible decline of the Polygonia c-album butterfly species, known as the comma, was published in The Entomologist's Record and Journal of Variation.
+In 1881 her article on the possible decline of the Polygonia c-album butterfly species (then called Vanessa c-album), known as the comma, was published in The Entomologist.
+It was signed "E. S. Hutchinson", without reference to her gender.
 Hutchinson had studied the habits of the comma for 50 years and put forward the thesis that its decline in Kent was due to the burning of the hop vine after harvest, destroying the larvae and pupae.
 Hutchinson participated in efforts to reintroduce the comma to parts of England, including Surrey, by collecting comma larvae and pupae in Herefordshire and introducing them into the wild elsewhere.
 But Hutchinson was convinced that these efforts were hindered by naturalists who collected adult butterflies as specimens for their collections.

+She also contributed to The Young Naturalist.